 Absentee Ballots & Voting

 Absentee ballots, which are available approximately three weeks prior to the election, are either mailed to the voter or completed in person at Village Hall.
 Questions regarding absentee ballots should be directed to the Village Clerk's office at 414-371-3050.
+An absentee ballot may be returned by mail or in person at the Village Clerk's office, however, may not be placed in the drop box in front of the Village Hall.

 The Village Manager's Office staff welcome the opportunity to perform community relations activities.
 For example, Brown Deer School District 2nd grade classes visit the Village Hall and participate in a mock Village Board meeting, tour the Village Hall, and visit the Police Department.
 This event is coordinated by the Village Manager's Office.
 If you would like assistance or involvement from the Village on a Community Relations activity, please contact the Village Manager's Office at 414-371-3050.